This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Fussiness, sleepiness, or dizziness

-- Sunken soft spot on the top of his head (if your baby is younger than 1 year)
+- Sunken soft spot on the top of his or her head (if your baby is younger than 1 year)

 - Urinating less than usual